adrianHards/learning-rails/README.md

 🚧 = incomplete <br>

 This guide covers how best to start a new project and implement certain features with Ruby on Rails.
 It's far from complete, so hit me up if you'd like to contribute!
-I'm unlikely to maintain it beyond April 2023.
+Owing to other commitments, I'm unlikely to maintain it beyond April 2023.

 ## Ruby on Rails
 - [Setup](/setup.md)